tsurucapital/docker-machine-driver-terraform/README.md

 For example: `--terraform-variable variable1=foo --terraform-variable variable2=bar`
 * `--terraform-variables-from` (Optional) - An optional file containing the JSON that represents additional variables for the Terraform configuration
 * `--terraform-refresh` (Optional) - A flag which, if specified, will cause the driver to refresh the configuration after applying it
+* `--terraform-lifecycle-on` (Optional) - A flag which, if specified, results in performing a custom apply on start/stop instead of just destroying machine on stop.

 ### Terraform configuration